What is English Bridge Teachers Association?

 The detailed procedure for becoming a Full Member is explained here.

-Accessing the Teachers Zone
+Accessing the Teacher Zone